HOME

 Maribeth Kradel-Weitzel

-Sarah presented Jeannette with a series of sketches offering different directions for the poster.
+Sarah presented Jeannette with a series of sketches offering different metaphors for palliative care.
 The bird imagery direction was the visual winner and we workshopped the copy to match.

 Attempts with entirely digital texture did not hold the same emotional resonance as watercolor.